-The following information is excerpted from the Functions and Structure of a Medical School published by the Liaison Committee on Medical Education.
+The following information is excerpted from the Functions and Structure of a Medical School published by the Liaison Committee on Medical Education (LCME).
 This body is a joint committee constituted by the American Medical Association and the Association of American Medical Colleges.
-The Liaison Committee is the official accrediting body for American and Canadian medical schools.
-A complete copy of the guidelines for accreditation may be found in the Office of Student Affairs.
+The LCME is the official accrediting body for American and Canadian medical schools.
+A complete copy of the guidelines for accreditation is available at: www.lcme.org.